-In order to protect the health and safety of all court personnel, attorneys, litigants, and the general public, and to continue the orderly operation of the courts, and pursuant to O.C.G.A. § 38-3-60(2)(D) and O.C.G.A. § 38-3-61, a judicial emergency is declared by this Order, and shall affect all courts and clerk's offices in the Blue Ridge Judicial Circuit.
+In order to protect the health and safety of all court personnel, attorneys, litigants, and the general public, and to continue the orderly operation of the courts, and pursuant to O.C.G.A. § 38-3-60(2)(D) and O.C.G.A. § 38-3-61, the previously ordered judicial emergency is extended by this Order, and shall affect all courts and clerk's offices in the Blue Ridge Judicial Circuit.